Isaiah Chapter 42

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-: that is my name: and my glory will I not give to another, or my praise to idols.
+: that is my name: and my glory I will not give to any other, or my praise to idols.

 42:10 Sing to YAHWEH יְהֹוָה